coanda/dactl/doc/source/intro.rst

   * libcld logs

 * A page to export logged database tables as CSV files
-* Framework for custom plugins
+* Framework for custom plugins.
+See the `example plugin. <https://github.com/coanda/dactl-mcc-plugin>`

-Non-existant (but planned) Features
+Planned Features
 -----------------------------------

 * Configuration-less mode